 Click on Create.

-On the Create profile page, enter a profile Name & Description, and click on Next.
+On the Create profile page, enter a profile name and description, and click on Next.

 Move the slider to the right side for the “Turn off Copilot in Windows” setting to disable Copilot.